oloc/g10b/readme.md

 ## Applications description
 All the applications of your lab can be described in the __app__ directory following some rules.
 * One directory per application, named with the name of the application

+## Environments description
+All the environments of your lab can be described in the __etc/puppet/environments__ directory following some rules.
+* One directory per environment, named with the name of the environment.
-* Application directory contains the 3 directories below:
+* Environment directory contains the 2 directories below:
   * modules
   * manifests
-  * hieradata
-* Application directory contains the file with the needed puppet module: __modules.lst__
+* Environment directory contains the file with the needed puppet module: __modules.lst__

 ## Versions
 * V0.8 - Add petclinic as an exemple in the Jenkins.
 Technical improvement: Application notion. g10b is considered as an application.